herzbube/libsgfcplusplus/doc/Build.md

     cmake -DCMAKE_BUILD_TYPE=Release -DENABLE_STATIC_FRAMEWORK=NO -DENABLE_EXAMPLES=NO ..
     cmake --build .

 You can also set the variable `ENABLE_DEFAULT` to `NO` as a quick way to change the default from "build everything" to "build nothing".
-After that you can enable only certain parts.
+After that you can enable only certain build products.

 The following example only builds the shared library: